Healthy Homes Assessment Wairoa

 Home Assessments Wairoa for Rental Properties

-There are a variety of things to be able to examine in a house evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
-The most common are:
+There are many things to look over when conducting the house assessment to see if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+Some examples include:

 • Does the house have sufficient ventilation including extractor fans?

-The consequences of not having the Healthy home in relation to The Residential Tenancies Act and consequently falling on the wrong side of an tenant services ruling can be extremely costly for property managers and landlords.
-For specialist guidance, contact us now and schedule your rental properties house evaluation.
+The consequences of not having an Healthy home that is in compliance with the Residential Tenancies Act and consequently falling on the wrong side of the tenancy solutions ruling can have a significant impact for property managers and landlords.
+For professional guidance, contact us now and schedule your rental properties home evaluation.

 home assessments for rental properties